Psychiatrists and their patients with schizophrenia may not be

 responded that, at least to some extent, one factor was lack of time during a

 typical office visit.
-In addition, 74 percent responded that to some extent,
+Seventy-four percent responded that psychiatrists are

-psychiatrists are not as well equipped as primary care physicians to deal with
+not as well equipped as a primary care physician to deal with patients'

 The vast majority of psychiatrists reported regularly screening their

-patients with schizophrenia for diabetes (94 percent) and hyperlipidemia (88
+patients with schizophrenia for diabetes (94 percent) and hyperlipidaemia (88

 In a press release accompanying the report, MHA CEO and President David